DirkToewe/DelTri4S/README.md

   * Information about holes and the boundary

 Holes must be entirely enclosed by a closed chain of segments.
-One way to specify holes or the outside, is to specify one or more nodes that lie inside of a hole or outside.
+One way to specify holes or the outside, is to specify one or more nodes that lie inside of a hole or the outside.

 ```scala
 val center = (0.0, 0.0)